BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 You may now edit the document so click the pencil icon to edit the document and then see the section [on markdown and submitting changes](#write-your-document-and-submit-changes).

+## Document title

+All new documents should start with the below text:

+> `# Title of Document`

+The text that comes after the hash and space will be the text used **in the sidebar menu** for your document, so it is important it is sensible and capitalised.
+All existing pages should have this already (use them as examples if needed).

 ## Write your document and submit changes